anandslab/deployarr/README.md

 wget https://raw.githubusercontent.com/htpcBeginner/auto-traefik/main/auto-traefik_v2.0.shb
 ```
 # Run the Bash Script
-Once you have the script on the server, run it using the following command:
+Once you have the script on the server, run it using the following commands:
 ```
-./auto-traefik_v2.0.shb
+sudo chmod +x auto-traefik_v2.0.shb ./auto-traefik_v2.0.shb
 ```

+Use the <strong>-arm.shb</strong> version of the file for Raspberry Pi.

 # Support
 Please do not open issues on GitHub.
 There is a dedicated Auto-Traefik support channel on our [Discord server](https://www.smarthomebeginner.com/discord/) for Supporters.